Format: Pre-congress course, LIVES 2024 (Barcelona, Spain)

-Dates: 22-23 October 2022
+Dates: 05-06 October 2024

 London School of Economics (LSE) Faculty:

-Andrew STREET Professor of Health Economics, Department of Health Policy, LSE, UK.
+- Andrew STREET Professor of Health Economics

-George WHARTON Senior Lecturer in Practice in Health Policy, LSE, UK
+- George WHARTON Senior Lecturer in Practice

 The course will provide:

-- an overview of the importance of governments in providing health care funding, of hospital funding models and their associated incentives and how these apply to intensive care services
+- an overview of the importance of governments in providing health care funding, of hospital funding models and their associated incentives and how these apply to intensive care services;

-- an understanding of key theories and models of management and leadership from a clinician’s perspective
+- an understanding of key theories and models of management and leadership from a clinician’s perspective;

 Built around four main lectures, the course will feature formal lectures, exercises, problem-solving and group discussion.